truesellj/JSFunSummer2021/docs/InstallationGuideWindows.md

 ## Visual Studio Code (Recommended)

 Visual Studio Code is an IDE, which is an intelligent code editor.
 We will be teaching with Visual Studio Code and highly recommend that you use it too.
-If you are experienced with programming and command line, and you believe that you can translate whatever we teach you in Visual Studio Code to your editor of choice, you may opt for another editor, but we will not be able to help you if problems arise.
+If you are experienced with programming and the command line, and you believe that you can translate whatever we teach you in Visual Studio Code to your editor of choice, you may opt for another editor, but we will not be able to help you if problems arise.

 To install, go to https://code.visualstudio.com and click on _Download for Windows_.

-When it finishes downloading, double click on the downloaded .exe file and accept the License Agreement.
+When it finishes downloading, double click on the downloaded _.exe_ file and accept the License Agreement.
 You will accept all of the defaults until you get to the _Select Additional Tasks_ screen.
 Here are the settings that I use.
 Be sure to check _Add to PATH_.

 ![Everything but Register Code as an empty editor for support file types](install-screens/vsocde-select-additional-tasks.png)